BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Extraction
 ~~~~~~~~~~

 Before the extraction process, the ephys files are automatically fetched from `here <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces/C060109A1-SR-C1>`_ using the ``download_trace.sh`` script.
 This script is subsequently invoked by the ``extract.sh`` script.
 If you're utilizing your own data, ensure you update the ``targets.py`` accordingly.
+When using your own ephys data, please ensure to make the necessary adjustments in the ``targets.py`` configuration file, specifically updating the filenames list to reflect your dataset.
+Additionally, when setting up the pipeline, it's imperative to correctly set the boolean argument indicating the file format of your data — either 'igor' or 'nwb' — to ensure proper processing.

 To perform extraction, you will need an extraction config file `./config/extract_config/L5PC_config.json <./config/extract_config/L5PC_config.json>`_.
 This file is created by the ``configure_targets`` function in ``./pipeline.py`` which is called by ``./extract.sh``.